WINGED BEAN Seeds

 - Versatile vegetable; pods can be eaten raw, steamed, stir-fried, or in soups.

-- Vigorous climbing plant that requires support, growing up to 3 – 4 meters tall.
+- Vigorous climbing plant that requires support, growing up to 3–4 meters tall.

-Plant Details:
+Plant Details

 - Plant Type: Perennial vine (grown as annual in temperate regions)

-Sowing Information:
+Sowing Information

-- Germination: 10 – 14 days
+- Germination: 10–14 days

-- Depth: 2 – 3 cm deep
+- Depth: Sow 2–3 cm deep

-- Position: Full sun with support for climbing
+- Position: Full sun

 - Sow Where: Directly into garden beds or large containers

-- Soil Type: Well-drained, fertile soil with a pH of 5.5 – 7.5; prepare with compost
+- Soil Type: Well-drained, fertile soil with pH 5.5–7.5; enrich with compost

 - Water regularly, especially during flowering and pod formation.

-- Mulch to retain moisture and control weeds.
+- Mulch to retain moisture and suppress weeds.